Schanz appears on financial crime podcast

 Dr. Dawn Konrady, Director of the Child Welfare Education Institute was instrumental in setting up the summer social work CEU series.
 Use the link to view courses being offered in July and August.
 Discounted pricing available for Stockton Affiliates, alumni and field instructors.

-Dr. Loretta Mooney, and Dr. Kathryn Brzozowski, Assistant Professors of SOWK have put together a sentimental virtual graduation to recognize the accomplishments of undergraduate and graduate SOWK students.
-It is an opportunity to honor the students perserverance to make it to the finish line in the midst of a global pandemic.
+Dr. Loretta Mooney, and Dr. Kathryn Brzozowski, Assistant Professors of Social Work have put together a sentimental virtual graduation to recognize the accomplishments of undergraduate and graduate SOWK students.
+It is an opportunity to honor the students perseverance to make it to the finish line in the midst of a global pandemic.
 On behalf of the Dean and SOBL staff CONGRATULATIONS!

-Dr. Michael Rodriguez, Associate Professor and Distinguished Professor Patricia Reid-Merritt released a book entitled Race and Identity in Hispanic America: The White, the Black and the Brown.
-The book offers a historical and comparative overview of the evolution of racial classificarions in the United States, Latin America, and the Carribbean.
+Dr. Michael Rodriguez, Associate Professor of Political Science and Dr. Patricia Reid-Merritt, Distinguished Professor of Social Work and Africana Studies released a book entitled Race and Identity in Hispanic America: The White, the Black and the Brown.
+The book offers a historical and comparative overview of the evolution of racial classifications in the United States, Latin America, and the Caribbean.

 Dr. Claire Abernathy, Assistant Professor is helping to bridge the technological gap between Congress and constituents by hosting online town hall meetings focused on COVID-19.
 "Congress as an institution remains very much behind the times in its uses of technology" - Abernathy

-Dr. Jess Bonnan-White, Associate Professor was awarded the International Peace Research Association Foundation (IPRA) Grant for creating change by exploring the role of policing in post conflict community peace.
+Dr. Jess Bonnan-White, Associate Professor of Criminal Justice was awarded the International Peace Research Association Foundation (IPRA) Grant for creating change by exploring the role of policing in post conflict community peace.

 Dr. Nusret Sahin, Assistant Professor, Prof. William McKnight, Instructor and Dr. Jess Bonnan-White, Associate Professor, completed their first procedural justice training session for local police officers in March.